MikayelGyogchyan/MikayelGyogchyan/README.md

          IG: Mikayel Gyogchyan
          @: gyogchyanmikayel@gmail.com

-I'm always open to hearing about new and exciting ideas and opportunities, so please don't hesitate to reach out to me.
+I maintain an unwavering enthusiasm for embracing fresh and captivating ideas, as well as seizing exciting opportunities.
+Your outreach is warmly welcomed and encouraged, so please don't hesitate to get in touch with me at your convenience.
 <!---
 MikayelGyogchyan/MikayelGyogchyan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.